Donaldson, Walter: selected standards, hits, and other songs, 1918-1934

 Jim Hession – recorded at Word of Mouth 10 March 2008

-At Sundown (words and music by Walter Donaldson) – The song was recorded by top swing bands the Dorsey Brothers, Artie Shaw, and Glenn Miller.
-It seems also to be favored by ragtime bands judging by the number of covers by such bands indicated by the samples available at the jazzstandards.com feature page.
+At Sundown (words and music by Walter Donaldson) — The Dorsey Brothers, Artie Shaw, and Glenn Miller recorded versions of the song.
 Popular singers to record it include Dean Martin and Doris Day.

 chorus: Every little breeze is sighin’